Lower Bounds for Quantum Oblivious Transfer: A Lower Bound on Any Oblivious Transfer Protocol

 \section{A Lower Bound on Any Oblivious Transfer Protocol}

 In this section we prove that the bias of any random-$OT$ protocol, and hence any $OT$ protocol, is bounded below by a constant.
-We start from a random-$OT$ protocol and first show how to construct a coin flipping protocol.
-Then, we prove a relation between the cheating probabilities of the coin flipping protocol and those in the random-$OT$ protocol.
-Last, we use Kitaev's lower bound for coin flipping to derive a lower bound for any $OT$ protocol.
+We start from a random-$OT$ protocol and first show how to construct a bit commitment protocol.
+Then, we prove a relation between the cheating probabilities of the bit commitment protocol and those in the random-$OT$ protocol.
+Last, we use the lower bound for quantum bit commitment (Proposition~8) to derive a lower bound on any $OT$ protocol.